syncfusion-content/blazor-docs/blazor/stepper/tooltip.md

 # Tooltips in Blazor Stepper Component

-Improve user interaction and offer extra information with tooltips in the Stepper control.
-You can customize tooltips using the following properties:

-## Show tooltip

-The [ShowTooltip](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.SfStepper.html#Syncfusion_Blazor_Navigations_SfStepper_ShowTooltip) property allows you to control the visibility of tooltip within the Stepper.
+The Stepper component supports tooltip to show additional information in the steps by setting the [ShowTooltip](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.SfStepper.html#Syncfusion_Blazor_Navigations_SfStepper_ShowTooltip) property to `true`.

+The tooltip appears when the user hovers over the step, providing the information such as the label or text.
+By default, the `showTooltip` property is `false`.

 ```cshtml